zendframework/zend-expressive/doc/book/helpers/server-url-helper.md

 - Register the `ServerUrlHelper` as a service in your container.
 - Register the `ServerUrlMiddleware` as a service in your container.
-- Register the `ServerUrlMiddleware` as pipeline middleware, early in the pipeline.
+- Register the `ServerUrlMiddleware` as pipeline middleware, immediately following the routing middleware.

 The following examples demonstrate registering the services.